About Sussex County Ladies Golf Association

 - Represent Sussex in national issues.

-The SCLGA committee for 2018 is 17 elected members who work on a voluntary basis.
-We all work towards encouraging golf for everyone from grass roots to elite status.
-I look forward to meeting many of you during 2018, however, if you would like to discuss anything please do not hesitate to email me here.
+I look forward to meeting many of you during 2019, however, if you would like to discuss anything please do not hesitate to email me here.